Registrant and Lay Visitors - 2019/20 Academic Year

 The Nursing and Midwifery Order 2001 (the Order) is legislation that establishes the NMC and sets out their primary purpose of protecting the public, their functions, and activities.
 All QA of education and training operate within the Order.
 This ensures that nurses, midwives, and nursing associates are educated to consistently deliver high quality healthcare.

-MM have published this new QA handbook that informs the QA activity to ensure we support the strategic direction for the NMC’s new QA framework.
-The QA Handbook provides information for QA visitors about the QA of education and supporting processes to make sure that AEIs and education institutions provide nursing, midwifery and nursing associate education and training to meet NMC standards.
+The QA Handbook provides information for QA visitors about the QA of education and supporting processes to make sure that AEIs and EIs provide nursing, midwifery and nursing associate education and training to meet NMC standards.

 Programme scrutiny will be undertaken by QA registrant visitors who are currently, or have been, practising in nursing, midwifery and/or education in the past two years.
 They will be assigned to undertake QA activities for parts of the NMC register in which they hold registration and have a recorded qualification.
 MM requires QA visitors to declare the currency of their registration on an annual basis.